FirelyTeam/firely-docs/vonk/reference/programming_api/vonkcontext.rst

 :namespace: Vonk.Core.Context

 :purpose: IVonkContext is the Vonk-specific counterpart to HttpContext from ASP.NET Core.
-It contains an IVonkRequest and IVonkResponse object that allow you to get information from the request and set results in the response, both in Vonk terms.
+It contains an IVonkRequest and IVonkResponse object that allow you to get information from the request and set results in the response, both in Firely Server terms.

 Have ``IVonkContext`` injected in the method where you need it.
 Use a `configuration class <vonk_plugins_configclass>`_ to call this method from the pipeline and have the actual context injected.
 A more complete template is found at :ref:`vonk_plugins_template`.